pulp/pulp_container/docs/admin/learn/rbac.md

 Distributions are Pulp resources that represent URLs where repositories can be consumed.
 Permissions for accessing specific container repositories are described in terms of permissions to access Container Distributions.
-Each time a new repository is pushed using `podman` or `docker`, a Container Distribution is created.
-There is also a Container Push Repository created.
-Both of these resources can be accessed using Pulp's API.
+Each time a new repository is pushed using `podman` or `docker`, a Container Distribution and a Container Repository are created.
+Both resources can be accessed using Pulp's API.
+Registry-pushed repositories inherit distribution and namespace permissions for read and content-modifying API actions.

+!!! note

+    Older versions of pulp-container created Container Push Repositories on docker pushes.
+Legacy pushes still remain available under `/pulp/api/v3/repositories/container/container-push/`, but will be migrated to Container Repositories in a future release.

 The creation of a new distribution creates three user groups that can access the distribution:
 Owners, Collaborators, and Consumers.
 The user that creates the distribution is automatically added to